Enterprise Singapore

 Enterprise Singapore (EnterpriseSG) is a statutory board under the Ministry of Trade and Industry of the Government of Singapore.
-Established on April 1, 2018, it supports the development of Singapore's small and medium-sized enterprises (SMEs), the national standards, and overseas accreditation efforts.
-The agency has launched initiatives to support businesses and foster international partnerships, aligning with Singapore’s goal of positioning itself as a global hub for trade and startups.
+It was formed on 1 April 2018 through the merger of International Enterprise Singapore and SPRING Singapore.
+The agency oversees programs related to small-and medium-sized enterprises (SMEs), as well as national standards and accreditation.

 History

-Enterprise Singapore was formed through the merger of International Enterprise Singapore (IE) and SPRING Singapore, integrating the functions of both organizations.
-SPRING Singapore was responsible for supporting start-ups and SMEs in areas such as financing, capability, management, development, technology, and innovation.
-It also served as the national body for standards and accreditation, assisting companies in meeting international standards.
+Enterprise Singapore was formed through the merger of International Enterprise Singapore (IE Singapore) and SPRING Singapore, integrating the functions of both organisations.
+Before the merger, SPRING Singapore focused on standards and accreditation as well as enterprise development for local businesses, while IE Singapore concentrated on trade promotion.

-On 5 February 2018, the Parliament of Singapore passed a bill to officiate the establishment of the new unified statutory board.
+On 5 February 2018, the Parliament of Singapore passed a bill to formalize the establishment of the new unified statutory board.

 Responsibilities

-Quality and Standards
+Quality and standards

-Enterprise Singapore develops and implements national standards for Singaporean enterprises.
-Through the industry-led Singapore Standards Council, it administers the Singapore Standardisation Programme, which promotes the standards aligned with both industry needs and also government policies.
-The Council comprises professionals from industry, trade and consumer associations, academia, and government agencies.
-It develops standards for the Singapore stock market and encourages their adoption among all stakeholders involved in doing business in Singapore.
+Through the Singapore Standards Council, EnterpriseSG administers the Singapore Standardisation Programme (SSP).
+The Council consists of professionals from industry, trade, consumer associations, academia, and government-linked agencies.
+It develops standards for the Singapore stock market and promotes their adoption among stakeholders involved in doing business in Singapore.

-The agency also serves as the national accreditation body.
-Enterprise Singapore manages the Singapore Accreditation Council (SAC), which develops and manages accreditation schemes supporting Singapore’s strategic initiatives such as market access, security, safety, and health.
-Enterprise Singapore also manages the Good Laboratory Practice (GLP) Compliance Program, which ensures that facilities and laboratory studies meet internationally accepted standards.
-Studies conducted in Singapore under GLP-compliant conditions are recognized in more than 30 OECD (Organization for Economic Co-operation and Development) and non-OECD countries.
+The agency is also the national accreditation body.
+Enterprise Singapore manages the Singapore Accreditation Council (SAC), which develops and manages accreditation schemes.
+EnterpriseSG also manages the Good Laboratory Practice (GLP) Compliance Program, which assesses whether facilities and laboratory studies meet international standards.

 Support for businesses

-Enterprise Singapore has specific programs based on the size, scale, and stage of the business entity.
+EnterpriseSG administers a range of programs that provide financial and technical support to enterprises.